Arts and culture

 Kelvingrove Art Gallery and Museum

 As well as live concerts and spectacular Baroque architecture, Kelvingrove is home to 8,000 treasured exhibits too.
 Think ancient Egyptian mummies, world-class artworks, and original pieces by Scottish designer Charles Rennie Mackintosh.
+Time travelling drama Outlander (2014 –) filmed within the grounds of Kelvingrove Park in season three when it stood in for a park in Boston.

 Photo by: Rob Battersby Photography